Suboptimal Performance of the Bayes Optimal Algorithm in Frequentist Best Arm Identification

-\textbf{Ranking and selection:} A particularly interesting strand of literature concerns the ranking and selection (RS) problem \citep{Hong2021review}.
-Although RS and BAI are both used to finding the best arm, a remarkable difference between BAI and RS is that the traditional RS considers a static allocation of samples based on knowledge of the true model parameter.
-The optimal computing budget allocation (OCBA) approach initiated by \cite{chen2000} is one of the most popular ways to determine a static allocation.
-OCBA solves the following optimization problem
+\textbf{Ranking and selection:} A particularly interesting strand of research concerns the RS problem \citep{Hong2021review}.
+Although RS and BAI are both used to find the best arm, they differ considerably in that RS considers a static allocation of samples based on knowledge of the true model parameter.
+The optimal computing budget allocation approach initiated by \cite{chen2000} is among the most popular ways to determine a static allocation.
+Given knowledge of the model parameters, this method solves the optimization problem

-given knowledge of the model parameters. \citet{glynn2004large} found an asymptotically optimal allocation for Eq.~\eqref{staticopt} based on the large deviation theory.

-There are more adaptive algorithms that are based on Bayesian ideas.
-The seminal work by \cite{chickinoue2001} proposed a two-stage algorithm, which is known as the expected value of information (EVI) algorithm.
-In EVI, the information from the first stage is used as a prior to optimize the allocation of the second stage.
-The knowledge-gradient (KG) algorithm \citep{frazier2008} also adapts a Bayesian approach.
-The Bellman equation that maximizes the posterior mean of the best arm is computationally intractable, and KG approximates it with a myopic optimization.
-Another well-known myopic algorithm is expected improvement (EI) \citep{Jones1998,bull11}. \cite{Ryzhov2016} showed that EI draws suboptimal arms $\Theta(\log T)$ times, which implies the suboptimality of EI in terms of the frequentist simple regret (or probability of error, i.e., PoE). \cite{chen2019cei} proposed a modified version of EI with an exponential rate of convergence.
+Elsewhere, \cite{glynn2004large} observed an asymptotically optimal allocation for Eq.~\eqref{staticopt} based on the large deviation theory.
+Additional adaptive algorithms have been developed based on Bayesian ideas.
+For example, the seminal work by \cite{chickinoue2001} proposed a two-stage method called the expected value of information algorithm, in which the information from the first stage is used as a prior to optimize the allocation of the second stage.
+The KG algorithm \citep{Gupta1994} also adopts a Bayesian approach.
+However, the analytical properies of KG are little understood.
+The results of \cite{RyzhovPF12} show the discounted version of KG most frequently drawing the best arm.
+Elsewhere, \cite{wang2018kg} have further characterized KG without giving a rate for the simple regret.
+Another well-known one-step lookahead algorithm is EI \citep{Jones1998,bull11}. \cite{Ryzhov2016} showed that EI draws suboptimal arms $\Theta(\log T)$ times, implying the suboptimality of EI in terms of the frequentist simple regret (or probability of error). \cite{Qin2017} and \cite{chen_ryzhov_2019} proposed modified versions of EI with an exponential rate of convergence.

-Unlike most of the literature where the updates are static, the Bayes optimal algorithm we consider is fully sequential.
-Unlike the myopic KG and EI, we consider exact maximization of the Bayesian simple regret without approximation.